Judson Wade Bishop: Railroad career

-Judson W. Bishop's The Story of a Regiment c.1890.
+Judson W. Bishop's The Story of a Regiment, c.
+1890.

-After the war Bishop returned to Minnesota and worked as a railroad draftsman alongside Robert Bruce Langdon in St. Paul.
-Together Bishop and Langdon created the Langdon, Bishop and Company railroad contracting firm.
-Later in 1883 Bishop created the St. Paul Trust Company, which he operated until 1903.
+After the war, Bishop returned to Minnesota and worked as a railroad draftsman alongside Robert Bruce Langdon in St. Paul.
+Together, Bishop and Langdon created the Langdon, Bishop and Company railroad contracting firm.
+Later in 1883, Bishop created the St. Paul Trust Company, which he operated until 1903.
 Bishop was a significant contributor to the rail transport industry of St. Paul.
-Bishop worked extensively as the chief engineer on the merging of the Chicago, St. Paul, Minneapolis and Omaha Railway where he would eventually serve as the general manager of its operations.
+Bishop worked extensively as the chief engineer on the merging of the Chicago, St. Paul, Minneapolis and Omaha Railway, where he would eventually serve as the general manager of its operations.

-In 1890 Bishop published a regimental history book of the Second Minnesota Regiment titled, The Story of a Regiment: Being the Narrative of the Service of the Second Regiment, Minnesota Veteran Volunteer Infantry in the Civil War from 1861-1865.
+In 1890, Bishop published a regimental history book of the Second Minnesota Regiment titled, The Story of a Regiment: Being the Narrative of the Service of the Second Regiment, Minnesota Veteran Volunteer Infantry in the Civil War from 1861-1865.
 Bishop died on March 19, 1917, at his home in the Historic Hill District of St. Paul and is buried at the Oakland Cemetery in St. Paul.

 Personal life

-On June 11, 1866, Bishop married Ellen "Nellie" S. Husted (1839 - 1878) and had three sons, Nellie died in 1878 leaving Bishop a widow.
-Bishop was eventually remarried to Mary Libannia Axtell, the daughter of Reverend Charles Axtell of Xenia, Ohio and had five daughters.
+On June 11, 1866, Bishop married Ellen "Nellie" S. Husted (1839 - 1878) and had three sons.
+Bishop later married Mary Libannia Axtell, the daughter of the Reverend Charles Axtell of Xenia, Ohio, and had five daughters.